Keith Haring: Influences

 Haring's work demonstrates political and personal influences.
 References to his sexual orientation are apparent throughout his work, and his journals confirm its impact on his work.
 There are symbolic allusions to the AIDS epidemic in some of his later pieces, such as Untitled (cat. no. 27), Silence=Death and his sketch Weeping Woman.
-In some of his works—including cat. no. 27—the symbolism is subtle, but he also produced some blatantly activist works.
+In some of his works—including Untitled (cat. no. 27),—the symbolism is subtle, but he also produced some blatantly activist works.
 Silence=Death, which mirrors the ACT UP poster and uses its motto, is almost universally agreed upon as a work of HIV/AIDS activism.

 Haring was influenced by William Burroughs' work with Brion Gysin and their book The Third Mind.
-He was also influenced by fellow artists, including Andy Warhol, Jean-Michel Basquiat, George Condo, and Angel "LA II" Ortiz.In some of his art he drew connections between the end of the world and the AIDS virus.
+He was also influenced by fellow artists, including Andy Warhol, Jean-Michel Basquiat, George Condo, and Angel "LA II" Ortiz.
+In some of his art he drew connections between the end of the world and the AIDS virus.
 In a piece that he made with William Burroughs, he depicts the virus as demon-like creatures, the number 666, and a mushroom cloud.

 Haring's proximity to the nuclear meltdown at Three Mile Island had a large impact on him.
 His fear of nuclear disaster started to appear in his art.
 An example of this is a black and white striped flag that he said symbolized the danger of a nuclear apocalypse.

 Haring was deeply influenced by the Jesus Movement as a youth, and it continued to play a role in his art for his entire career.
 The movement was an extremely evangelical, loosely organized, diverse group of Christians.
 They were known for their anti-materialism and anti-establishment beliefs, focus on the Last Judgment, and their compassionate treatment of the poor.
 As a young teenager, Haring became very involved in the movement.
 Religious symbols started to be incorporated into his drawings around that age as well as Jesus Movement sentiments.
 This includes anti-church establishment views that can be seen in some of his later work.
 Though his time as a "Jesus Person" did not last beyond his teenage years, religious images, symbols, and references continued to appear in his art.
 In an interview near the end of his life he commented, "[All] that stuff stuck in my head and even now there are lots of religious images in my work.
 Some people even think my work is by a religious fanatic or maniac."

 When Haring was drawing graffiti in the subway, he used a tag to sign his work.
 His tag, the Radiant Baby, depicts a baby with lines radiating from it, alluding to the Christ Child.
 He continued to make images depicting the Christ Child, including Nativity scenes in his characteristic style during his time as a subway artist.
 His last pieces were two religious triptychs; both went to Episcopal cathedrals.
 In them he illustrates the Last Judgment, though who is being saved in the pieces is ambiguous.